-Things to do in Lewiston include a basilica tour, Bates College Museum of Art, a riverside walk, Thorncrag Bird Sanctuary hike and ice fishing at Sabattus Pond.
+Things to do in Lewiston include a basilica tour, Bates College Museum of Art, a riverside walk, a Thorncrag Bird Sanctuary hike, and ice fishing at Sabattus Pond.

 Auburn, Lewiston’s twin city, is located in south-central Maine in Androscoggin County and has a population of 24,061.

 It is home to Central Maine Community College.

 Things to do in Auburn include the 1.6-mile Auburn Riverwalk, which connects the city with Lewiston, water sports at Taylor Pond, and winter sports at Lost Valley Ski.

 Bath is located in Sagadahoc County and has a population was 8,766.

 This is one of the most popular cities in Maine for tourism and is known as The City of Ships.

 Many people head to Bath for July 4th as they host a multi-day event called the Bath Heritage Day Festival, which features free concerts, art in the park, an antique car show, Maine’s largest parade, fireworks, and Smokey’s Greater Shows Carnival.

 Other things to do in Bath include learning about maritime history at the Maine Maritime Museum, seeing Maine’s First Ship, and visiting out Doubling Point Lighthouse.

 Bath is also featured in our guide to where to stay for fall foliage in Maine.